• HOME

 The Radio Networks

-• The RWC comprises both a Motorola ASTRO 25™ 700 MHz digital trunked radio system, and a VHF Simplex system dedicated to Fire Hazard-Zone operations.
+• The RWC utilizes both a Motorola ASTRO 25™ 700 MHz digital trunked radio system, and a VHF Simplex system dedicated to Fire Hazard-Zone operations.
 These systems provide coverage to 3.5 million residents across 5,000 square miles of south-central Arizona.
 Our Membership reaches from the Town of Wickenburg in the far northwest to the City of Maricopa in the far south and from the Harquahala Valley in the far west to Scottsdale, Tempe, and Chandler in the east.
 The system is comprised of 20,000 Member radios with 20,000+ in use by interoperability participants (Local, State, Federal and Tribal agencies authorized to use the system to communicate with RWC agencies).

 Our Leadership